Faculty and Staff

 B.S., Propedeuse University of Leiden, Leiden, the Netherlands, Public Administration

-Bob Heere joined the faculty at the University of South Carolina in 2013 as an associate professor and Ph.D. program director in the Department of Sport and Entertainment.
+Bob Heere joined the faculty at the University of South Carolina in 2013 as an associate professor in the Department of Sport and Entertainment, where he also served as Ph.D. program director until 2018.
 Prior to joining USC, Heere held academic appointments at the University of Texas at Austin, Florida State University, Cruyff Institute for Sport Studies (the Netherlands) and Auckland University of Technology (New Zealand).
 His research expertise is on the social impact of sport on society, with a particular focus on social identity theory and community development.
 To that end, he has conducted research on five different continents, cooperating with researchers from China, Korea, Japan, New Zealand, Serbia, United Kingdom, Netherlands, Brazil and South Africa.
 Heere's research allowed him to work with organizations such as the Beijing Olympic Games Organizing Committee, Fulham Football Club, the University of Texas at San Antonio Roadrunners, the World Golf Foundation and the Multicultural Refugee Coalition Austin.

 Heere's research has been published in leading sport management journals such as Journal of Sport Management, Sport Management Review, European Sport Management Quarterly and Sport Marketing Quarterly and several of his articles are among the most cited in the field over the last decade.
 He has also published in business journals such as the Journal of Marketing Theory and Practice and the Journal of Business Ethics.
 In 2013, the North American Society for Sport Management (NASSM) awarded him the status of NASSM Research Fellow.
 He currently serves on the editorial boards of the Journal of Sport Management and Sport Marketing Quarterly.

 - Community development in and through sport

 - Consumer behavior

 Honors and awards